 - Scanning gives you a single, consistent process across your organisation for all staff who need to make identity checks

 - If your organisation publicises the use of electronic checks and applicants are notified that ID scanning software is used for Right to Work, this deters individuals who may have considered using false documentation

 - A scanning application eliminates the need to photocopy and store paper copies of identity documents which saves time and greatly eases the administrative burden on staff.
 It also means that records can be easily stored for future reference and auditing purposes

 - With fraudulent documents becoming ever more sophisticated, an IDVT protects your recruitment team who would otherwise have to bear the burden of identifying them

 - Right to Work software means you can train staff on how to use the technology, rather than needing to train them on how to check new or updated global identity documents or Right to Work legislation changes

-- If you do identify a suspicious document, the IDVT vendor provides a Document Helpdesk to review the document, offering an additional level of support and advice to on-boarding staff
+- If you do identify a suspicious document, the IDVT supplier may provide access to their Document Helpdesk who can review the document, offering you an additional level of support and advice

 - Scanning technology is easy to roll out across different locations, helping you to make consistent checks from anywhere